 Curriculum & Instruction

-Cathedral Chapel School provides a challenging, comprehensive, relevant curriculum for each student, a curriculum that fulfills the school's mission and philosophy.
-The curriculum is designed to strengthen the school's Catholic identity and result in student achievement of schoolwide learning expectations.
-At Cathedral Chapel School the curricular goals are congruent with the school's mission, philosophy, and schoolwide learning expectations.
-They are integrated into the curriculum, and students at each grade level learn to problem solve, conceptualize, and apply their skills in realistic situations that will prepare them for the challenges of the next grade level and ultimately those of the 21st Century.
+Cathedral Chapel School provides a challenging, comprehensive, relevant curriculum that fulfills the school's mission and philosophy.
+The curriculum is designed to strengthen the school's Catholic identity and result in student achievement of Schoolwide Learning Expectations.
+Students at each grade level learn to problem solve, conceptualize, and apply their skills in realistic situations that will prepare them for the challenges of the next grade level and ultimately those of the 21st Century.

-Spanish was added to the curriculum in grades K–8 during the 2005–2006 school year.
-Spanish textbooks, workbooks, CD's, and resources were purchased.
+Spanish was added to the curriculum in grades K–8 during the 2005–2006 school year, and the curriculum was upgraded with new resources, workbooks, and CD's at the beginning of the 2017-2018 school year.
 Students in grades K–2 have twenty minutes of Spanish four days a week.
 Students in grades 3–8 have thirty minutes of Spanish four days a week.
 On Wednesdays, new students are taught in small groups to build the foundation necessary to participate with students who have already been in the Spanish program.
 The Spanish program is quite comprehensive.
 Students are taught vocabulary, grammar, and culture.
 They are expected to respond to the teacher in Spanish and complete homework as well as projects in the language.

 Cathedral Chapel School offers students in grades 4–8 the opportunity to participate in the Advanced Math Honors program.
 This program has become so successful that a majority of students are members of the advanced program in each grade level, and students in the grade level math class realize the benefit of the smaller class size.
-Cathedral Chapel School extends to any middle school, 'B' average student who maintains good conduct grades and wishes to participate on the decathlon training team unique opportunities for challenges.
-The students master skills in logic/critical thinking, grammar, fine arts, science, math, literature, social studies, current events, and religion.
+Cathedral Chapel School extends to any middle school, 'B' average student who maintains good conduct grades and wishes to participate on the decathlon training the chance to compete against top schools in the state and nation.
+Chapel students discover the value of teamwork and perseverence as they master skills in logic/critical thinking, grammar, fine arts, science, math, literature, social studies, current events, and religion.
+Junior high students are encouraged to participate on the school speech team and as school ambassadors.
+Both programs help students improve their oral speaking skills and develop poise.

 Cathedral Chapel School provides unique opportunities in fine arts by way of individual and class instruction.
 The art program offers students an opportunity to explore their talents in a variety of creative endeavors.
 Students learn the techniques of drawing, painting, sculpting, collage, mosaic, and the use of color in various mediums.
 Students not only create their own pieces of art, but also learn to work cooperatively in producing art.
 Students are encouraged to enter local community as well as Archdiocesan art and writing competitions.
 Every Cathedral Chapel student also benefits from formal classroom music lessons.
 Every class has music lessons twice weekly during which they sing, learn musical notation, study instruments, and learn about music theory and performance.
 Students actually write song lyrics and showcase their vocal and instrumental talents.

-Finally, the students' performance in academic competitions such as the Cathedral High School Quiz Bowl (1st place in the last six consecutive competitions through 2010) and the Archdiocesan Academic Junior High Decathlon (Los Angeles Archdiocesan championships in 2002, 2005, and 2008; State Championship in 2002) attests to the achievement of our schoolwide learning expectations and the level of challenge we offer our students.
-Only two schools in the entire history of the Junior High Academic Decathlon have won the Los Angeles Archdiocese event three times.
-Cathedral Chapel School is one of the two.
+Finally, the students' performance in academic competitions such as the Cathedral High School Quiz Bowl and the Archdiocesan Academic Junior High Decathlon (Los Angeles Archdiocesan championships in 2002, 2005, 2008, 2017; State Championship in 2002 and 2017) attests to the achievement of our schoolwide learning expectations and the level of challenge we offer our students.